 "Sec.
 216. Electric Transmission Construction and Expansion.

 "(a) Construction and Expansion.
-A regional transmission organization, a member of a regional transmission organization, or any other applicant (provided that the application is consistent with a planning process approved by a regional transmission organization or comparable regional transmission planning entity), may develop and submit for review and approval by the Commission a transmission expansion planning process for the construction and expansion of the transmission facilities it operates or proposes to operate.
+A regional transmission organization, a member of a regional transmission organization, or any other applicant (provided that the application is consistent with a planning process approved by a regional transmission organization or comparable approved regional transmission planning process ), may develop and submit for review and approval by the Commission a transmission expansion planning process for the construction and expansion of the transmission facilities it operates or proposes to operate.
 The Commission shall approve the transmission expansion planning process if the planning process (1) permits the input of all market participants and other stakeholders in the region and other interconnected regions; (2) is designed to determine efficient solutions to relieve constraints in the transmission system without preference for either transmission or generation solutions; and (3) provides for aggrieved market participants or stakeholders to contest the plans through an alternative dispute resolution process or through review by the Commission.

 "(b) Commission Approval.
 The Commission shall, after notice and opportunity for hearing, approve a request of a regional transmission organization (or such member or other applicant) for a certificate of public convenience and necessity to construct any proposed transmission facilities developed through a transmission expansion plan resulting from a transmission expansion planning process approved by the Commission under subsection (a), if it finds: